soymadip/My-Practice-Environment/PYTHON/Notes/• Day 41-60/51 - seek() and tell() functions.md

 ---
 ## tell() function
-The tell() function returns the current position within the file, in bytes.
+The tell() function _returns the current position within the file_, in bytes.
 This can be useful for keeping track of your location within the file or for seeking to a specific position relative to the current position.
 For example:

 ```python
 with open('file.txt', 'r') as f: